The Prime Minister: The National Day represents a great symbolism in the memory of the nation and the citizen - Welcome Qatar

 His Excellency the Prime Minister and the Minister of Interior affirmed the Ministry of Interior’s keenness to move forward in providing services to the public of various segments and categories, according to its strategy, which is based on the application of “decentralizing services” and delivering them to the public through various digital platforms and geographical locations.

-As for the achievements in the security field, His Excellency affirmed that the Ministry has attached special importance to security, which is reflected in the security situation in the country, which is witnessing a significant decrease in statistics of security-disturbing crimes compared to the global level, especially with regard to reports of major crimes at the level of specialized and geographical security departments.
+As for the achievements in the field of security, His Excellency affirmed that the Ministry has attached special importance to security, which is reflected in the security situation in the country, which is witnessing a significant decline in statistics of crimes that concern security compared to the global level, especially with regard to reports of major crimes at the level of specialized and geographical security departments.
 “This percentage reflects the state of high security and safety enjoyed by the state, despite the escalation of the population growth rate over the past years,” he said.

 His Excellency the Prime Minister and Minister of the Interior also affirmed that the State of Qatar enjoys great security and stability, which contributed to its topping many international indicators concerned with monitoring the state of security and stability in the world … indicating in this context that the country has ranked first in the list of countries in the Middle East and North Africa.
 And ranked 27 in the Global Peace Index (GLOBAL PEACE INDEX 2020), issued by the “Institute for Economics and Peace”, in addition to the list of the most safe and crime-free countries at the global and Arab levels, according to the crime index for the first half of the year 2020 issued by Encyclopedia of the global database “Nambio”.